-On your arrival catch a short cab ride to the tour hotel.
+On your arrival catch a short cab ride to your hotel.
 Drop off your bags and head out to explore this tranquil colonial town.
 Founded in 1697 by Jesuit Missionaries, it is the region’s oldest permanent settlement.
 Located on the Sea of Cortez, Loreto today remains idyllic in many ways.
 There are gorgeous beaches, whale watching opportunities, snorkeling, and superb hiking and, is our base for kayaking tours to nearby Islands of Loreto Bay National Marine Park.
-Enjoy the town and waterfront promenade before we gather an orientation meeting.
+Enjoy the town and waterfront promenade before we gather an orientation meeting at the Hacienda Suites.

 Drive from Loreto to San Ignacio Lagoon